 While the human body has a remarkable capacity to recover from injury, the brain is different from most other parts of the body.
 This is because brain cells cannot be repaired or replaced like other types of cells – once they are damaged or destroyed, they are gone forever.
 This does not mean, however, that the brain is incapable of recovering from an injury.
 You have to look after your mind too!

 How the brain can recover from serious injury

 When a part of the brain is damaged or destroyed, it will no longer be able to perform the same functions it did before in the same way.
 This can result in either a partial or total loss of function for the person, which can affect both their physical and mental abilities.

-While the damaged sections cannot be repaired or replaced, the brain is capable of bypassing the damage to some extent, effectively “rewiring” itself and allowing other parts of the brain to take over the functions previously performed by the damaged part of the brain.
+While the damaged sections cannot be repaired or replaced, it is capable of bypassing the damage to some extent, effectively “rewiring” itself and allowing other parts often take over the functions previously performed by the damaged part of the brain.

-This process is known as ‘brain plasticity’ or ‘neuroplasticity’ and can allow people suffering from a brain injury to experience significant improvement in their symptoms as the brain begins to rewire itself.
+This process is known as ‘brain plasticity’ or ‘neuroplasticity’ and can allow people suffering from an injury to experience significant improvement in their symptoms as the brain begins to rewire itself.
 This process takes time, however, typically requiring months or even years for major improvement to be seen.